AdobeDocs/campaign-web.en/help/v8/monitor/delivery-logs.md

 ## Deliveries

-The **Deliveries** tab offers a history of every occurrence of this delivery.
+The **Sending logs** tab offers a history of every occurrence of this delivery.
 The list of sent messages and their statuses is stored here.
 It allows you to view the delivery status for each recipient.

 ![](assets/logs2.png)